 Second: look at the color.
 Ripe avocados are generally darker than unripe ones.
 So try to find ones that have a dark green, almost black color.

 Third: avoid shiny ones.
 Ripe avocadoes generally have a dull, matte peel.
-Shiny avocados are generally unripe.
+Shiny avocados usually are unripe.

 Fourth: avoid indentations or bruise spots.
-If you see clear bruises, that are soft to the touch, that’s obviously not good.
+If you see apparent bruises that are soft to the touch, that’s not good.
 I wouldn’t recommend buying those, even if they are on offer.
 There’s not much you can do with bruised, overripe avocado.

 If the avocado feels mushy, it could be overripe.
-If the avocado feels hard (it does not yield to gentle pressure) you can still buy it and let it ripe at home for a couple of days.
-To speed up ripening put the avocado in a paper bag with an apple or banana for a couple of days.
+On the other hand, if the avocado feels hard (it does not yield to gentle pressure), you can still buy it and let it ripe at home for a couple of days.

 Eat guacamole as a dip with tortilla chips.
 Use it as a spread in sandwiches.
-Add as filling inside burritos, fajitas, tacos, poke bowls, and baked potatoes.
+Add filling or topping in burritos, fajitas, tacos, poke bowls, grain bowls, baked potatoes, and stuffed veggies.